 What are the top skills employers look for in graduates in Buffalo?

-Employers in Buffalo consistently prioritize a combination of technical and soft skills when hiring graduates.
-According to the Buffalo Niagara Partnership, critical thinking and problem-solving rank among the top attributes local employers seek.
-Strong communication skills, both written and verbal, are also highly valued in this competitive job market.
+Employers in Buffalo increasingly prioritize a combination of technical and soft skills when hiring graduates.
+According to a 2023 report by the Buffalo Niagara Partnership, critical thinking, communication, and teamwork rank among the top skills sought across industries.

 How to find internships in Buffalo?